httpwg/http-extensions/draft-ietf-httpbis-priority.md

 frame payload contains the following additional fields:

 Reserved:
 : A reserved 1-bit field.
-The semantics of this bit are undefined, and the bit MUST remain unset (0x0) when sending and MUST be ignored when receiving.
+The semantics of this bit is undefined.
+It MUST remain unset (0x0) when sending and MUST be ignored when receiving.

 Prioritized Stream ID:
 : A 31-bit stream identifier for the stream that is the target of the priority